stetre/moonassimp/README.md

 end

--- Import the scene from the model file: scene, errmsg = ai.import_file(filename, "triangulate", "join identical vertices", "sort by type") -- Check that nothing went wrong: assert(scene, errmsg)
+-- Import the scene from the model file: scene, errmsg = ai.import_file(filename, "triangulate", "join identical vertices", "sort by p type") -- Check that nothing went wrong: assert(scene, errmsg)
 -- Get the root node and print the names of the nodes: